Manchie/consitution/the re-mendment.md

     c) Similarly, while the EUTC does not exist to make a profit, it must re-main a going concern.
 The Business Manager and others shall work with teams to maximise profitability while compromising on (a) as little as possible (see also 7A/3).
 2. **The Production Guidelines (PGs):**\
     a) **Use:** The PGs are primarily the working re-gulations of the EUTC with re-spect to shows and festivals, deriving authority from this Constitution.
 Sections that do not define a rule should be clearly distinguishable, by formatting or phrasing.
 Teams agree to follow the re-gulations in the PGs from when they first submit their proposal.\
-    b) **Review:** The Committee (led by the Productions Manager) shall re-view the PGs at least once a year to ensure their clarity, accuracy, and re-levance.
+    b) **Re-view:** The Committee (led by the Productions Manager) shall re-view the PGs at least once a year to ensure their clarity, accuracy, and re-levance.
 The Company must be consulted on all changes, and changes must be ratified at a General Meeting (GM) to take effect.
 A motion passed at a GM may trigger an additional re-view, to be carried out in the same way.\
     c) **Contradiction:** If a section of the PGs contradicts this Constitution, then this Constitution shall take precedence.
 The Committee must re-move the contradiction as soon as possible, which may involve proposing amendment of the PGs or this Constitution.\
     d) **Exceptions:** The Committee may suspend a section of the PGs if it is in the interests of the EUTC as a whole to do so.
 This suspension must be of fixed duration and not extend beyond the next GM.
 3. **Calendar:** After Company consultation, the Committee (led by the Productions Manager) shall produce a provisional calendar for the coming year.
 Time in each available room (including preparation time, if re-levant) shall be divided between the following:\